hphelion/documentation/commercial/commercial.glossary.md

 :    A catalog-based HP Helion OpenStack service that allows off-the-shelf content (like workloads, images, and patches) to be imported into your deployed cloud.
 To access CODN, see the Updates & Extensions panel in the  HP Helion OpenStack user interface.
 You can import content from the CODN portal or from a local folder.

 ###Compute### {#Compute}
-:     The HP OpenStack service that manages the hypervisors and virtual machines in your environment.
+:     The HP Helion OpenStack service that manages the hypervisors and virtual machines in your environment.
 Compute provides a cloud computing fabric controller, the main part of an Infrastructure as a Service (IaaS) platform.
 Also known as [Nova](#Nova).

 ###Compute Node###
-:     The machine that hosts cloud virtual machine instances using any supported hypervisor with OpenStack.
+:     The machine that hosts cloud virtual machine instances using any supported hypervisor with OpenStack technology.
 In the current release,  HP Helion OpenStack supports KVM (qemu-kvm) and VMware (ESXi) as hypervisors.
 The compute node hosts OpenStack services called Nova-compute and Neutron l2 agent.
 Multiple Compute Nodes can be created to expand cloud capacity.

 ###Compute Region Controller### {#Compute-Region-Controller}
 :    A controller responsible for scheduling a launch of instances across compute nodes.
 You can have multiple compute regions in your cloud.
 A compute region is a pool of compute resources that can be consumed through a service API by consumers of the cloud, such as [Networking service](#Networking).
 The scheduling is based on varied flavors of instances and available resources on the compute nodes.
 In a single compute region deployment model, this can coexist with cloud controller services.